rubenvannieuwpoort/posts/srgb-and-gamma-correction.md

 ## Gamma correction

-If we want to apply any transformation, we should convert the RGB of sRGB colors to *linear* RGB components.
-This is also known as [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) and is done by applying the conversion
+If we want to apply any transformation to an image in the sRGB color space, the colors should be converted to the *linear* sRGB color space before doing the transformation (and back to sRGB before displaying the transformed image).
+These conversions are known as [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction).

+To convert a color from sRGB to linear sRGB we apply the conversion
 $$ C_\text{linear} = f(C_\text{sRGB}) $$

 where